msupply-foundation/msupply_docs/content/docs/dispensary/prescriptions.md

 ### Backdating A Prescription

-A prescription can be backdated by changing the Date field in the Prescription.
+A prescription can be backdated by changing the Date field in the header.

 ![Prescription Date UI Control](/docs/dispensary/images/prescription_backdate_highlight.png)